 The beaches range from rocky to sandy and face the east.
 Don’t even think of taking a dip in the water, given how cold the water is.
 In the warmest days in August, the temperature of the water touches 10 degrees Celsius.

 Further ahead from Okhotskoye is Cape Velikan, which has a large number of natural sea gates.
 A drive through pine forests with a large and active bear population brings you to this surreal marine wilderness.

-Read More – Must sea things in Kyoto, Japan
+Read More – Must see things in Kyoto, Japan

 From seals to the endangered Western Grey Whales, the island is blessed with marine wildlife.
 The whale species, believed to be 30 million years old, grow to a length of up to 15 meters.
 It weighs 40 tons!

-The whales come every summer to a feeding area near the eastern coast of Sakhalin Island.
+The whales come every summer to a feeding area near the eastern coast of the island.
 They feed on shrimp and small fish.

-Visitors to Sakhalin can also take a day trip to the Tyulenniy or Seal Island to see large colonies of seals.
+Visitors can also take a day trip to the Tyulenniy or Seal Island to see large colonies of seals.
 Seals are also visible from many of the island’s beaches.

 Fishing enthusiasts visit Sakhalin in the summer to try their hand at catching salmon that come to the island for spawning.
 The most delicious of the salmon species that come to the island is the Southern Pacific Cherry Salmon.